-- By Road – The Karnataka State Road Transport Corporation (KSRTC) buses are available from all major towns and cities in Karnataka like Bengaluru, Mangalore, Udupi, Mysore, Shimoga, and Dharmasthala.
+- Road – The Karnataka State Road Transport Corporation (KSRTC) buses are available from all major towns and cities in Karnataka like Bengaluru, Mangalore, Udupi, Mysore, Shimoga, and Dharmasthala.

 Bangalore to Sringeri: How to Reach

-- By Air – Fly from Bangalore International Airport to the Bajpe International Airport at Mangalore.
+- Air – Fly from Bangalore International Airport to the Bajpe International Airport at Mangalore.
 There are regular buses available from Mangalore.

-- By Road – The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Bangalore Bus Station.
+- Road – The Karnataka State Road Transport Corporation (KSRTC) operates regular buses from Bangalore Bus Station.

 The devotees can stay comfortably in any one of the seven Guest Houses constructed by the Sri Sharada Peetham.
-Normal rooms and dormitories are available for use at nominal rates.
-Advance booking is not allowed.
-The rooms can be booked only on first come first serve basis.
-For booking of rooms, pilgrims need to contact the Information office located near the Temple main entrance.
+Normal rooms and dormitories are also available for use at nominal rates.
+First come, first serve basis is there for the booking of the rooms.

-Where to eat
+Where to eat near Sringeri Temple?

-A few private restaurants are available near the Temple Complex.
+A few private restaurants are also available near the Temple Complex.
 The cuisine offered is mainly South Indian.

 Some of the temples near Sringeri temple are: